St Richard's Catholic College: History

 Finally, on 8 April, the council agreed with the Finance Committee and voted by a majority of twenty to five to subsidise only half of any future pupils' fares.
 Another vote, which passed by fourteen to eleven, allowed for families in 'hardship' to claim for a 100 p/c subsidy on rail fares.
 This proved controversial as some interpreted the vote to contradict contemporary directives issued by the Ministry of Education (whereby full fares, in that instance, could be paid).
 It was feared that many local Catholics simply could not afford the cost–and that many would be too proud to go 'cap in hand' to the council and plead 'hardship'.
 Some believed the decision was reached because of the denominational nature of the new school.
 Indeed, the council paid for the entire fares of other pupils travelling similar distances.

 So, prior to the elections of May, the same year, local Cannon J J Curtin took the issue to the pulpit at Sunday Mass: "It would be a good if all Catholics," he said, "when canvassed for their votes [...] satisfied themselves that candidates would, if elected, endeavour to get the decision of Eastbourne Council to pay only half of the fare for pupils to the new Catholic school in Bexhill rescinded."
 Further action was taken by the local church in October.
 Archdiocesan representatives wrote to the relevant Ministry, complaining about the legality of the council's decision.
 However, after a legal review by the town clerk, the decision to pay for half fares was kept.
 The council held out on the issue.
 In its early years, St. Richard's Catholic School existed largely in the shadow of the local grammar (now Bexhill High Academy).
 This was because St Richard's offered placements based on faith rather than on intelligence.
 It is for this reason that St Richard's continues to have a higher than average proportion of pupils for whom English is a second language.
 However, following the Cessation of Grant Regulations 1975, which saw the conversion of many grammar schools across the country, the playing field between St Richard's and Bexhill High (as it was known) was to a level.

-The school's reputation has increased since the late 1980s, largely because of the accession of Anthony Campbell OBE to the position of Headmaster.
-After a series of reforms under Campbell, St Richard's became the forerunning state school in East Sussex.
-It still frequently comes first in the county league tables for both results and Progress 8.
-Campbell's achievements were recognised in the 2007 New Year's Honours List, wherein he received an OBE for 'services to education'.
+The former headteacher, Anthony Campbell's, achievements were recognised in the 2007 New Year's Honours List, in which he received an OBE for 'services to education'.
 Campbell retired in 2008; his retirement mass and celebrations were recorded in the local paper.